The System State

 Restoring

-the System State will overwrite the installed
+the System State will overwrite the settings for installed

 applications in C:\Program Files